xiao99xiao/SCIMKiller/README.md

 ## But why SCIMKiller?

-Termimal app could be frozen too when the rainbow spinwheel appears, while menubar buttons are __always__ responsive for interaction.
+Terminal apps could be unresponsive as well when the rainbow spinwheel appears, while menubar buttons are __always__ responsive for interaction.

 ## How to use?